itumo-arigatone/auto_tsumu/README.md

 ```sh
 npm start
 ```
-hover the vyser window corner on blue mark.
+1. enter the name of the window in the textbox.
+2. click the start button.